La Maison Carré, declarado patrimonio mundial de la Humanidad, en Nîmes, frente al Carré d'Art

 Located at the summit of Mont Cavalier, 130 meters above the starting point, this tower stands as a commanding testament to the Roman heritage of the city.

-When you reach the top, the reward is twofold: the pride of conquering this emblematic viewpoint after a memorable walk and the breathtaking views that unfold from its summit.
+When you reach the top, the reward feels twofold.
+On one hand, there is the pride of arriving at this emblematic viewpoint after such a memorable walk.
+On the other, the spectacular views that unfold from its summit.

-Climb the 140 spiral steps to the upper platform, and you’ll see all of Nimes, from the iconic Arena to the distant landscapes of the region stretching as far as the eye can see.
+By climbing the 140-step spiral staircase to the upper platform, you’ll be able to admire the whole of Nîmes, from the iconic Arenas to the distant landscapes of the region stretching as far as the eye can see.

 Practical Tips: